Providing for your safety is one of Rideout Health’s core values.

 outpatient areas, or clinics.
 Service Animals are permitted in any area

-of the Rideout Regional Medical Center except the Operating Room, Labor
+of Rideout Memorial Hospital except the Operating Room, Labor and Delivery

-and Delivery area, Nursery, and Isolation rooms.
-All Service Animals must
+area, Nursery, and Isolation rooms.
+All Service Animals must have a “leash-like”

 Rideout Health has a 24-hour Safety and Security Department to ensure the